bryceblue20/MART-441/assignment-13/READme.md

-(SCROLL OFF OF THE THREE CANVAS'S SIDES TO SCROLL DOWN TO TITLE AND TEXT)
+(SCROLL THE MOUSE WHEEL DOWN FROM THE THREE CANVAS'S SIDES TO SCROLL DOWN TO THE TITLE AND TEXT)

 This was a rather straightforward assignment, although my biggest issue was trying to add more vertices onto my spheres but anytime
 I attempt to enter vertices and scale information within Three.SphereGeometry(); it would mess with my Moon shape, so unfortunately